 - items or correspondence inciting anyone to commit or promote violence.

 Every person in custody at the Henderson Jail has an individual trust account.
-This account holds funds that he/she may use throughout their incarceration.
+This account holds funds that the inmate may use throughout their incarceration.
 If someone is arrested or sentenced to time in the Henderson Jail, all the money on their person is automatically transferred to this account.

 On Sundays, persons in custody have the opportunity to complete a purchase form for items from the Henderson Jail commissary, which is like a general store.
 Henderson Detention Center commissary items typically include stationery, toiletries and snacks.